Best Rotel Dip Recipe

 For extra heat, add chopped jalapeños or hot sauce.

-Vegetarian Rotel Dip Options
+Vegetarian Rotel Dip Recipe Options

 Use plant-based ground meat or skip the meat entirely and add black beans.